 Walkie was born on October 5th, 2013, with a very rare condition that left him unable to swim like other walruses.
 As his parents cried their eyes out, sure that a polar bear would eat him, Walkie refused to give up, telling his brother: “If I can’t swim, I’ll teach myself to walk.”

 His brother thought it would be impossible, but over the next few months, Walkie never gave up.
 His persistent courage allowed him to become the world’s only walking walrus.
-As soon as he could, he walked south away from the polar bear regions and kept going.
+As soon as possible, he walked south away from the polar bear regions and kept going.

-Some are worn only that once and thrown out, never to be thought of again, but many are kept.
+Some are worn only once and thrown out every year, never to be thought of again, but many are kept.
 Very likely, more are kept than you think.
-The famous “Walkathon T-shirt” tradition began from the fourth year of the Walkathon, in 1995.
+The famous “Walkathon T-shirt” tradition began in the fourth year of the Walkathon 1995.

-The winners receive a prize and the honor of having their design used on a t-shirt worn by thousands of people.
-Over time, through the normal churn of our community, these shirts have likely found their way to all four corners of the globe, and that is pretty cool.
+The winners receive a prize and the honor of having their design used on a t-shirt thousands of people wear.
+Over time, through the normal churn of our community, these shirts have likely found their way to all four corners of the globe, which is pretty cool.